Skip to Main Content

 • 6

 In a spice grinder, coarsely grind the peppercorns and coriander seeds.
-Cover the fat side of the brisket with the peppercorn-coriander mixture.
+Pat the spices all over the brisket.

 • 7